There will always be an import cell at the start of each lecture notebook.

 Restarting the kernel¶

-- Restart your kernel.
+- Then, restart your kernel.

 The kernel is like the engine of a Jupyter Notebook.
 We're working with a Python kernel that has our pds